 - What is it?
 Fitbit's next big headline fitness tracker

 - When is it out?
-Leaks suggest early 2018
+Leaks suggest some point in 2018

 - What will it cost?
 Launch price of around $150 (£129.99, AU$250)